In this episode of the Ikigai Podcast, Nick speaks with Professor Daiki Kato to explore the importance of roles in perceiving ikigai in our lives.

 The quadrant model

 Daiki’s study revealed that social rolefulness is developed first, followed by internal rolefuleness.
 This relationship underpins the quadrant model, which explores where people are with respect to both types of rolefulness.
-The model consists of four areas: integrated (both social and internal rolefulness are very high), developing (high social rolefulness, but low internal rolefulness), immature (both social and internal rolefulness are low), and groundless (low social rolefulness and high internal rolefulness).
-When linking rolefulness to hikikomori (severe social withdrawal), Daiki believes that if a person is in a state of hikikomori but can gain social rolefulness, they will gain internal rolefulness and gradually be able to adapt to society.
+The model consists of four areas:

 Role confusion

-In his paper, Daiki mentioned role confusion; he explains that role confusion is a state where people aren’t satisfied with their roles.
+Role confusion is a state where people aren’t satisfied with their roles.
 For instance, during disruptive events such as COVID-19, where everyone was forced to stay in their homes and adjust to doing everything online, many people can feel lost and confused about their roles.
-Nick believes that through their roles, people have positive interactions and generally feel positive.
-However, when they experience a lack of those roles, people lose their sense of purpose or meaning in life.

 Relation of social rolefulness to social experiences

-Daiki explains that social rolefulness is theoretically correlated with social experiences.
-Interpersonal communication is essential – people need to develop social and communication skills to establish and maintain good relationships with others; hence, they concluded that people with satisfactory social and social skills can achieve adequate social rolefulness.
-Internal rolefulness can only begin to develop after social rolefulness is formed.
-Having positive relationships with others helps people to develop their self-esteem and gain belief and confidence in their own abilities.
+Social rolefulness is theoretically correlated with social experiences.
+Interpersonal communication is essential – people need to develop social and communication skills to establish and maintain good relationships with others.
+Hence, Daiki concluded that people with satisfactory social and social skills can achieve adequate social rolefulness.

 Increasing rolefulness